zhangchiqing/merkle-patricia-trie/README.md

 (Test cases in this tutorial are included in the repo and passed.)

 ## Verify Data Integrity
-What's different from a standard mapping is that it allows us to verify data integrity.
+What's different from a standard mapping is that merkle patricia trie allows us to verify data integrity.

-One can compute the Merkle Root Hash of the Merkle Patricia Trie with the `Hash` function, such that if any key-value pair was updated, the merkle root hash of the Trie would be different; if two Tries have the idential key-value pairs, they should have the same merkle root hash.
+One can compute the Merkle Root Hash of the merkle patricia trie with the `Hash` function, such that if any key-value pair was updated, the merkle root hash of the trie would be different; if two Tries have the idential key-value pairs, they should have the same merkle root hash.

 ```
 type Trie interface {